Tuatan/tableau-server-docker/README.md

 ### Prerequisites

 - Docker has be installed.
 Run `docker version` to verify.
-- Since Tableau Server itself has some requirements to the host machine, you need to change [the advanced settings](https://docs.docker.com/docker-for-windows/#advanced) for docker to grant it 8Gb of memory and 8 cores of CPU.
+- Since Tableau Server itself has some requirements to the host machine, you need to change [the advanced settings](https://docs.docker.com/docker-for-windows/#advanced) for docker to grant it at least 8Gb of memory and 8 cores of CPU.

 ### Build